- First, click on the 'SIGN UP' button at the top of your screen or visit https://get.ged.com/ to create your free GED student account.

 - Once you are finished with your account set up, follow the messages on your home page to get started.

-- Take some time to explore the tabs at the top of your page such as 'Study', 'My Scores', and 'More' to learn how to navigate all that is available to you and that will help you prepare for the exams.
+- Take some time to explore the tabs at the top of your home page such as 'Study', 'My Scores', and 'More' to learn how to navigate all that is available to you and that may help you prepare for the exams.

 - Stay committed by creating 'My Goals' and follow your 'Next Steps'.